Split Fiction: Development

 Split Fiction was first announced by Hazelight Studios and its game director Josef Fares at The Game Awards 2024.
 Its development started following the release of It Takes Two in 2021.
 A team of 80 people built the game using Unreal Engine 5.
 The two characters are named after Fares' two daughters, and Fares compared the game's narrative to that of a "buddy movie" as the two characters start as complete strangers who must slowly bond with each other in order to survive.
 Fares wrote that one of the biggest challenges developing a game with diverse gameplay mechanics was to ensure that each mechanic was fully polished.
 While a gameplay sequence utilizing a certain gameplay mechanic may only last for several minutes, the team had to work on them for months to ensure its controls were sufficiently intuitive.

 Release

 Split Fiction was released for PlayStation 5, Windows, and Xbox Series X/S on March 6, 2025 and was released on Nintendo Switch 2 on June 5, 2025.
 As with Hazelight's previous games, it utilizes a "Friend's Pass" system, in which owner of the game can invite a friend to play together for free.
 It also supports cross-platform play.
 As with Hazelight's previous games, Split Fiction is published under Electronic Arts' EA Originals label.

 Reception

 Split Fiction received "universal acclaim" from critics, according to review aggregator website Metacritic.
-OpenCritic determined that 98% of critics recommended the game.
+OpenCritic reported that 98% of critics recommended the game.
 In Japan, four critics from Famitsu gave the game a total score of 34 out of 40.